aimat-lab/gcnn_keras/training/results/README.md

 # Summary of Benchmark Training

-Note that these are the results for models within `kgcnn`, and that training is not always done with optimal hyperparameter or splits, when comparing with literature.
+Note that these are the results for models within `kgcnn` implementation, and that training is not always done with optimal hyperparameter or splits, when comparing with literature.
 This table is generated automatically from keras history logs.
-Model weights and training statistics plots are not uploaded on github.
+Model weights and training statistics plots are not uploaded on github due to their file size.

 ## CoraLuDataset